Rylee94/react-blog/README.md

 # React Blog App

 This project is a React-based blog application that I developed to enhance my skills and gain hands-on experience with React.
-The inspiration and guidance for this project were derived from The Net Ninja's [React Tutorial for Beginners](https://www.youtube.com/watch?v=eao7ABGFUXs&list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d&index=16) series on YouTube.
+The inspiration and guidance for this project were derived from The Net Ninja.

 ## Overview